Sobhangh/IDP-Z3/docs/zettlr/consequence in dropdown.md

 * → need to identify Assignments from Comparison

 Options:
-* enumerate all possible assignments and add them to guilines as visible
-    * but propagate only looks at assignments → add them to assignments too [[20200408193022]] merge case.GuiLines and .assignments
-* use SymbolDeclaration.typeConstraints to add all possible assignments to GuiLines ?
-    * Deprecated → add them to assignments ?
-    * also, won't work for range 0..10
+- [x] add SymbolDeclaration.typeConstraints to the theory
+    * also for ranges with less than 20 elements
 - [x] detect Assignments in code, and make them visible
     * but won't work for year calculations in registration application
+- [ ] enumerate all possible assignments and add them to guilines as visible
+    * but propagate only looks at assignments → add them to assignments too [[20200408193022]] merge case.GuiLines and .assignments

 Performance issue ?